Panza Kick Boxing: Legacy

 A 1992 sequel was announced in October 1992 tentatively titled Panza Kick Boxing 2.
 The game, closer in design to a re-release, was published in Japan as The Kick Boxing (Micro World) and Super Kickboxing (Electro Brain) as Panza was unknown in the country.
 This updated version was later imported in the United States by Electro Brain as Best of the Best: Championship Karate in July 1993.
 The game has also been subtitled Panza Gold Edition.

 Amiga Joker noted that while the gameplay, graphics, sound and options screen had been updated from the original, "apart from the title there are only a few real innovations", describing it as a "deceptive package".
 MegaTech suggested the latter title was an effort to tie the game to the 1989 martial arts film Best of the Best.
 Sega Zone described it as "one of the most differingly-named [sic] games in the history of gaming".
 The Australian Commodore and Amiga Review noted that while the game is officially a sequel, it's "almost a reproduction".

 In contrast to the original, this version received a mixed reception in Europe, and Asia.
-However, actor and martial artist Ron Yuan deemed it the "best SNES fighting game from a purely technical martial arts point of view", while Portuguese magazine Ação Games described it as "one of the best games of the genre" and one that fans of Luta Livre would enjoy.
+However, actor and martial artist Ron Yuan deemed it the "best SNES fighting game from a purely technical martial arts point of view", while Brazilian magazine Ação Games described it as "one of the best games of the genre" and one that fans of Luta Livre would enjoy.
 Super Action further deemed it "classic kick boxing action".